aaronfernandes4/CodeClauseInternship_MovieRecommendationSystem/README.md

 # Movie_recommendation_system

-A movie recommendation system using K-Nearest Neighbors (KNN) is a collaborative filtering algorithm that suggests movies to users based on the preferences and behavior of similar users.
+I have created a movie recommendation system using K-Nearest Neighbors (KNN), it a collaborative filtering algorithm that suggests movies to users based on the preferences and behavior of similar users.
 KNN is a simple and effective algorithm for recommendation systems, especially when you have a user-item interaction matrix (also known as a user-item rating matrix).

-Here's an explanation of how a movie recommendation system using KNN works:
+Here's an explanation of the flow of this project:

 User-Item Matrix: